gatsbyjs/gatsby/docs/docs/recipes.md

 }
 ```

 3. Start the development server with `gatsby develop`, and open the GraphiQL explorer at `http://localhost:8000/___graphql`.
-Under the Explorer tab, you should see new node types, such as `allBlockBlock` for Drupal blocks.
-If you have a Drupal content type named "Page," it will appear as `allNodePage`.
-To query all "Page" nodes for their title and body, you could use a query like:
+Under the Explorer tab, you should see new node types, such as `allBlockBlock` for Drupal blocks, and one for every content type in your Drupal site.
+For example, if you have a "Page" content type, it will be available as `allNodePage`.
+To query all "Page" nodes for their title and body, use a query like:

 ```graphql
 {